wp-plugins/post-series-manager/README.txt

 * [post_series_block] - this is normally added before the content
 * [post_series_nav] - this is normally added after the content

+= Can I filter stuff? =

+A number of filters have been included, and more are to follow.

+The filters that are included (subject to change):
+    // Filters "This post of part of the series: " text post-series-manager-series-text

+    // Filters the " (Current)" text
+    post-series-manager-current-text

+    // Filters the "Continue reading this series:" text post-series-manager-next-text

 == Screenshots ==

 1. An example of a list of posts in a series, automatically placed at the top of a post.